Ngazetungue/farmino/README.md

 * Implementation of pagination for all the list views across the application.
 * Ability to calculate the Bill of the farmer
 * Ability to calculate farmer discount if they register more than five livestocks

+# Features to be added soon
+* More and complex business logic will be written.
+I have to increase my skills as much as i can
+* Ability to search
+* Ability to send message to the farmer with email
+* Nofification bell will be added next to login to show upcoming notification to the staff/administrators

 #Prerequisites
 * Use requirements.txt file to install all required packages
 * Any Editor (Preferably VS Code or Sublime Text)